fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

     -d "rqt plugin for ROS rqt to draw in turtlesim using turtlebot." \
     --catkin-deps roscpp rqt_gui rqt_gui_cpp
 ```

+This will add the [`roscpp`](http://docs.ros.org/noetic/api/roscpp/html/index.html) client library and rqt related dependency packages to the plugin.

 ## Modify the package content